 Have you started baking your holiday cookies yet?
 It’s interesting to find out about other people’s holiday cookie traditions.
 Some people make just one type of cookie en masse each year.
 Some people make a variety and hand out bags of assorted cookies.
-Others decide to try something new each year.
+Others decide to try something new each year (like these easy 3 ingredient cookies).
 Whatever your style, it’s great to find a super easy homemade cookie recipe that you can rely on.

 In this spirit, RecipeChatter is releasing a brand new eCookbook, 15 Homemade Cookie Recipes!
 These cookie recipes were developed by our editorial staff.
 We had a lot of fun developing these cookie recipes.
 We even had a cookie exchange so we could try them all!
 My bag was devoured in about two days.
 Cookie Monster is my cousin.

 We’re so excited to share this totally free eCookbook with you.
 Here’s a sample recipe for No-Bake Oreo Balls.
 If you’ve never tried ’em, get ready to have a new favorite cookie.
 These chocolate-y wonders are super easy to make and don’t take a lot of time, either.
 Sprinkles can add a little holiday cheer.
 Download our free eCookbook to have the recipe handy!